afifsauqil/afifsauqil/README.md

 Hi, I'm Afif Sauqil Arifin, an ordinary vocational student with interest in programming and passionate about working with computers and learning new things.
 I learned a lot from with community, lecturer, friend and competition.
 Do you have a project or idea?
 Let's collaboration and knowledge sharing happen through any project.

-- 🌱 I'm currently learning web programming (Front-End & Back-End) , basic data science, basic machine learning;
+- 🌱 I'm currently learning web programming (Front-End & Back-End) , basic data science and machine learning;
 - 😅 I'm natively speak Indonesia and also can speak english and japanese of my foreign language
 - 💬 Discuss about any project and let's build together
 - 📲 Contact me on my WhatsApp [089616477879](https://api.whatsapp.com/send?phone=+6289616477879)